 - A completed graduate admission application.
 Apply online at www.mckendree. edu (no fee). - 2.
 Unencumbered valid Professional Registered Nurse license. - 3.
-Official transcripts from each university attended providing evidence of successful completion of a baccalaureate degree in nursing. - 4.
-Minimum of 3.0 GPA on a four-point scale. - 5.
-Updated resume or curriculum vita. - Two-page paper describing perceived ability to complete graduate coursework, and future professional career goals. - 7.
-Interview with a faculty committee. - 8.
-Documented proof of necessary health requirements. - Successful completion of a criminal background check in all states of residence for the past seven years.
+Official transcripts from each university attended providing evidence of successful completion of a baccalaureate degree in nursing.

+- 4. Minimum of 3.0 GPA on a four-point scale. - 5.
+Updated resume or curriculum vita. - 6.
+Two-page paper describing perceived ability to complete graduate coursework, and future professional career goals. - 7.
+Nursing faculty interview if applicable. - 8.
+Documented proof of necessary health requirements. - Successful completion of a criminal background check in all states of residence for the past seven years. - 10.
+Three professional references with at least one reference from the student's undergraduate nursing program (BSN).